nwardoh/snapshotalyzer30000/README.md

 ## Running

-'pipenv run python "shotty/shotty.py"'<command>
+'pipenv run python "shotty/shotty.py"'<command> <subcommand>
 <--project=Project>

-*command* is list, start, or stop
+*command* is instances, volumes, or snapshots *subcommand* depends of the command
 *project* is optional